The Romans invaded Woodlea Junior School on Friday 7th June 2019!

-In Year 3 have been learning about the Stone Age as past of our history theme this term.
+In Year 3 we have been learning about the Stone Age as part of our history theme this term.
 To bring this era to life, we organised a Stone Age day in school, which was filled with great activities for the children to participate in.
 We spent the day teaching the children about different aspects of life during this time.

 It provided the children with an exciting opportunity to discover exactly how life was during this period.
 The children were asked to take part in an archaeology dig, where they had to dig and search for stone blades and arrowheads.
 They created shelters in the orchard using sticks, created bracelets using stone beads and managed to enter a cave and then used charcoal and drew on cave walls.
 During lunch time, they had the opportunity to sit around a fire that was lit by Mr Grose and eat their lunch.

 The children had a tremendous day, leaving them all with imperishable and indelible memories.

 As part of our exciting curriculum, we were studying and learning about Healthy Humans.
 To make this very engaging and exciting for the children, we decided to take them to the Eureka National Children's Museum, on Friday 16th November.

 The day was focused around a workshop called "From the Chew to the Poo", an interactive presentation about the journey of food when it enters the body until it leaves the body as waste.
 The children also had the opportunity to view and explore the museum.
 The children had a tremendous time and thoroughly enjoyed the experience!
 Take a look at what went on!